Skip to content

 Remove-JIMSyncRule

-Deletes a synchronisation rule and all associated configuration, including attribute mappings, scoping criteria, and matching rules.
+Deletes a Synchronisation Rule and all associated configuration, including attribute mappings, scoping criteria, and matching rules.

 Syntax